george-badia/toy-code-challange/README.md

    - NSSF Deductions
    - Net Salary

-# Function
+## Function
 The `calculateNetSalary(basicSalary, benefits)` function is used to calculate the net salary.

 It follows these steps:

--Calculate the gross salary by adding the basic salary and benefits.
+- Calculate the gross salary by adding the basic salary and benefits.
--Calculate the tax based on the gross salary and the tax rate.
+- Calculate the tax based on the gross salary and the tax rate.
--Calculate NHIF deductions based on the gross salary and the NHIF rate.
+- Calculate NHIF deductions based on the gross salary and the NHIF rate.
--Calculate NSSF deductions based on the gross salary and the NSSF rate.
+- Calculate NSSF deductions based on the gross salary and the NSSF rate.
--Calculate the net salary by subtracting tax, NHIF deductions, and NSSF deductions from the gross salary.
+- Calculate the net salary by subtracting tax, NHIF deductions, and NSSF deductions from the gross salary.
 The function returns an object with the following details:

 -grossSalary: The calculated gross salary.